eafoc/Yeast_Transformation_OT/README.md

   For an example, see screenshots.

-3. Run the script using python by typing the following on /textbf{macs}: python YeastTransformationProtocol.py
+3. Run the script using python by typing the following

-   for /textbf{windows}:
+#  on macs:
+   python YeastTransformationProtocol.py

+# on windows:
    py YeastTransformationProtocol.py

 4. Enter the values specific to your experiment.